awsdocs/aws-service-catalog-admin-guide/doc_source/getstarted-portfolio.md

 1. Open the AWS Service Catalog console at [https://console\.aws\.amazon\.com/servicecatalog/](https://console.aws.amazon.com/servicecatalog/)\.

-1. If you are using the AWS Service Catalog administrator console for the first time, choose **Get started** to start the wizard for configuring a portfolio\.
+1. If you are using the AWS Service Catalog administrator console for the first time, choose **Launch solutions with the Getting Started library** to start the wizard for configuring a portfolio\.
 Otherwise, choose **Create portfolio**\.

 1. Type the following values:
    + **Portfolio name** – **Engineering Tools**